-Step One: Do Your Homework Before Buying Income Property
+STEP 1: Do Your Homework Before Buying Income Properties

 Once you’ve made the decision that you want to buy an income/rental property, it can be easy to start shopping for homes and picking out the paint colors.
 However, your first step begins long before ever stepping foot into a house.

 Doing your homework ahead of time means researching:

 - What kind of investment property you want to buy?

 - How much you can afford to pay?

 - What kind of neighborhood you want to invest in?